Top Startup Mistakes Made by Entrepreneurs

 After everything was said and done, Startup Savant gained the perfect combination of professionals to create content on a regular basis.
 We're also pleased to say that we're all friends.

-We work hard to help one another promote our individual brands through awesome content that serves awesome entrepreneurs like you/us (and gives back to charity).
+We work hard to help one another promote our individual brands through awesome content that serves awesome entrepreneurs like you/us.

 If you form partnerships and work toward common goals, you can build a more profitable business.